plantoncloud/ghw-java/README.md

 5. **Setup Java:** Sets up the Java environment necessary for building the library using Gradle.
 It uses OpenJDK 17 and caches Gradle dependencies.

-6. **Setup Google Application Credentials:** Fetches the Artifact Store key from Planton Cloud and sets it up as the Google Application Credentials.
+6. **Setup GCP Artifact Registry Maven Credentials:** Fetches the Artifact Store key from Planton Cloud and sets it up as the Google Application Credentials.

 7. **Build & Publish with Gradle:** Builds your library and publishes the resulting JAR file to a Maven repository.
 It utilizes the version you pass in as an input to the workflow.